nashaofu/dash/README.md

    git checkout -b my-feature-branch
    ```

-3. Start the project: You need to install Rust, Node.js, and Yarn.
-If you are compiling on Linux, you may need to install `libssl-dev`.
+3. Start the project: You need to install rust, nodejs, and yarn.

    ```sh
    # Start the server project